 The Boa Esperanca Project of St. Vincent de Paul’s Catherine Center

-Boa Esperanca means “good hope” in Portuguese and is also the name of the small village in Para State, Brazil where Sr. Dorothy Stang, SNDdN was killed.
-This project is founded to honor Sr. Dorothy, who specialized in helping the migrants of Brazil’s Amazon region—particularly the women– pursue their education.
-Sr. Dorothy was martyred in 2005 because of the effectiveness of her empowerment work, which included sustainable farming practices.
-Her first high school graduate to go on to university was a young woman who went to study agronomy, matriculating in a Brazilian University just before Sr. Dorothy was killed.
+Boa Esperanca means “good hope” in Portuguese.
+It is the name of the small village in Para State, Brazil where Sr. Dorothy Stang, an American Sister of Notre Dame de Namur, was killed.
+The Boa Esperanca Project is founded to honor Sr. Dorothy, who specialized in helping the migrants of Brazil’s Amazon region—particularly the women– pursue their education.
+Sr. Dorothy was martyred in 2005 because of the effectiveness of her empowerment work, which included training folks in sustainable farming practices.
+The first high school graduate from one of her schools to go on to university was a young woman who went to study agronomy, beginning her studies in a Brazilian University just before Sr. Dorothy was killed.
 This project seeks to continue.
-Sr. Dorothy’s legacy through the dedicated women graduates of Catherine Center’s first year program.
+Sr. Dorothy’s legacy by promoting college success for the women of Catherine Center.

 SVdP’s Catherine Center is an integral component of the Society of St. Vincent De Paul of San Mateo County’s Restorative Justice Ministry which seeks to transform the damage, pain and despair caused by crime into healing, acceptance and hope.
 By affirming and promoting the human dignity of each individual, SVdP works to help all those affected by crime.
 SVdP’s Catherine Center is a residential safe home for women recently released from incarceration.
 Women receive support and empowerment for their practical needs and emotional and spiritual growth opportunities.
 These services are provided at no cost to the residents.

-The support can be applied to the tuition and expenses, including housing, of any college or university.
-Our founding partner is the small Catholic University from which Sr. Dorothy graduated: Notre Dame de Namur University.
-We will continue to support that connection, as we are open to other choices the women make, in consultation with the professional staff of SVdP’s Catherine Center.
-An application process will be open to each woman in Catherine Center’s program.
-The Catherine Center staff will make the decisions regarding readiness and eligibility to apply.
+Our founding partner is the small Catholic University from which Sr. Dorothy graduated: Notre Dame de Namur University in Belmont, California.
+That connection will endure, though the women can make other choices regarding educational institutions and programs, in consultation with the professional staff of SVDP’s Catherine Center.
+Support from this Project can be applied to the tuition, housing and other expenses for any college or university.
+An application process will be available to each woman in Catherine Center’s program and Catherine Center staff will make decisions regarding college readiness and suitability of educational opportunities on a case by case basis.

-*Please designate your gift to SVdP’s Catherine Center and note “Boa Esperanca”.
+*Please designate your gift to SVdP’s Catherine Center and note “Boa Esperanca” in note section both online and on checks.
 Thank you!